Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Proofs for Section

-In this section, we follow \cite{domingues2021episodic, foster2021statistical} to construct a class of tabular MDPs whose (localized) EDEC has a desired lower bound, and hence establish a $\Om{HSA/\epsilon^2}$ lower bound of sample complexity for PAC learning in tabular MDPs, recovering the result of \cite{domingues2021episodic}. \begin{proposition}[EDEC lower bound for tabular MDPs] There exists $\cM$ a class of MDPs with $S\geq 4$ states, $A\geq 2$ actions, horizon $H\geq 2\log_2(S)$ and the same reward function, such that
+In the following proposition, we show that there exists a class of tabular MDPs whose (localized) PACDEC has a desired lower bound, and hence establish a $\tilde{\Omega}(HSA/\epsilon^2)$ lower bound of sample complexity for PAC learning in tabular MDPs, recovering the result of \cite{domingues2021episodic}. \begin{proposition}[PACDEC lower bound for tabular MDPs] There exists $\cM$ a class of MDPs with $S\geq 4$ states, $A\geq 2$ actions, horizon $H\geq 2\log_2(S)$ and the same reward function, such that

 for all $\gamma>0$ such that $\varepsilon\geq c_2HSA/\gamma$, where $c_1,c_2$ are two universal constants.
-As a corollary, applying the PAC lower bound in EDEC (\cref{prop:eec-lower-bound}), we have that for any algorithm $\Algo$ that interacts with the environment for $T$ episodes,
+As a corollary, applying the PAC lower bound in localized PACDEC (\cref{prop:eec-lower-bound-local}), we have that for any algorithm $\Algo$ that interacts with the environment for $T$ episodes,

 where $c_0$ is a universal constant. \end{proposition}